dincarnato/RNAFramework/docs/rf-count.md

 <br/>
 ## RC (RNA Count) format

 RF Count produces a RC (RNA Count) file for each analyzed sample.
-RC files are proprietary binary files,that store transcript’s sequence, per-base RT-stop/mutation counts, and per-base reads coverage.
+RC files are proprietary binary files,that store transcript’s sequence, per-base RT-stop/mutation counts, and per-base read coverage.
 These files can be indexed for fast random access.<br/>Each entry in a RC file is structured as follows:

 Field             | Description    |  Type
 ----------------: | :------------: | :----------